 3. Hospitalization and patient care in the radiotherapy unit

 4. Litter, food, and patient monitoring with radiation monitoring equipment according to stringent state nuclear medicine regulatory guidelines

 5. Time and expertise of the staff

 6. Costs associated with nuclear regulatory licensing and adherence to strict safety guidelines for hospital personnel

 7. Radioactive waste-removal

-The cost for the consultation is $160.00 and the radioactive iodine (I-131) treatment is $1340.00, for a total of $1500.00.
+The cost for treatment is $1500.00.
 Pre-admission diagnostic tests are associated with separate fees.
-These diagnostics may be completed at your primary care veterinary office or at PVS and include such tests as radiographs, blood work (CBC Chemistry Electrolyte panel, T4, SDMA test), urinalysis and blood pressure.
+These diagnostics may be completed at your primary care veterinary office or at PVESC and include such tests as radiographs, blood work (CBC Chemistry Electrolyte panel, T4, SDMA test), urinalysis and blood pressure.
 Other tests, such as echocardiogram, may be recommended.
 In the rare instance that your cat will require an increased dose of therapy, there will be an extra fee of $250.00 for cats that require more than 4 mCi of radioactive iodine for treatment due to the extra expense of the therapy and the extra hospitalization that is required.